 Transitory provisions.
-EMIs that were granted an authority to outsource their emoney activities to an EMNSP may continue to exercise such authority provided that they have to conform to the provisions of Appendix Q-55 within a six-month period from 20 January 2011.
+EMIs that were granted an authority to outsource their e-money activities to an EMNSP may continue to exercise such authority provided that they have to conform to the provisions of Appendix Q-55 within a six (6)-month period from 20 January 2011.
 (Circular 704 dated 22 December 2010)

 Sec.
 4650N Philippine and Foreign Currency Notes and Coins.
-The rules and regulations that shall govern the treatment and disposition of counterfeit Philippine and foreign currency notes and coins, the reproduction and/or use of facsimiles of legal tender Philippine currency notes and coins, the replacement and redemption of legal tender Philippine currency notes and coins considered mutilated or unfit for circulation, and the treatment and disposition of Philippine currency notes and coins called in for replacement are provided in Section 4950Q.
+The rules and regulations that shall govern the treatment and disposition of counterfeit Philippine and foreign currency notes and coins, the reproduction and/or use of facsimiles of legal tender Philippine currency notes and coins, the replacement and redemption of legal tender Philippine currency notes and from the 26 March 2009 a certification coins considered mutilated or unfit for ßß 4650N - 4700N 15.12.31 circulation, and the treatment and disposition of Philippine currency notes and coins called in for replacement are provided in Section 4950Q.